 A Feast for Crows

-Brienne of Tarth visits Maidenpool during her search for Sansa Stark.
-She learns that Lord Tarly began rebuilding Maidenpool while hunting down the outlaws that haunted the areas around the town.
-Later, Brienne and her companions return to Maidenpool; she and Podrick Payne seek shelter for a night in the Lady of Myr, a galley in Maidenpool's harbor.
+After killing Timeon's outlaws at the Whispers, Brienne and her companions return to Maidenpool,.
+Ships in the harbor include Titan's Daughter, Gulltown Girl, and Seastrider.
+Brienne and Podrick Payne seek shelter for a night in Lady of Myr.
 Septon Meribald's circuit around the riverlands from Maidenpool back to Maidenpool usually takes half a year.

 A Dance with Dragons